SkroxiousDM/2d12GameSystem/docs/15-equipment.md

 ***

 **Unstable**
-When you Fumble while attacking with this weapon, on a result of 5 or higher on the Fumble table the weapon self-destructs, dealing its damage to the arm wielding it — or to a random arm if the weapon is Two-handed.
+When you Fumble while attacking with this weapon, on a result of 5 or higher on the Fumble table the weapon self-destructs, dealing its Stress to the arm wielding it — or to a random arm if the weapon is Two-handed.

 ***